AmataTul/Portfolio/Stock Market Trading Simulation/README.md

 <br><br>The program stores the results to my strategy in a results.json, and specifically identifies which stock and strategy made the most profit.

-## The code does the following:
+### The code does the following:

 * Obtains data from a web JSON API
-* Stores the data in CSV files on your server/development environment (AWS Cloud9)
+* Stores the data in CSV files on your server/development environment (AWS Cloud9 in my case)
 * Adds new data to the dataset.
 Meaning, tomorrow you can run your program again, and it will go get the latest data, and run your analysis again
 * Data analysis
 * Stores the results in a results.json file on your server/development environment (AWS Cloud9)
 <br><br>

+### How to use <br>
-Create a folder called “final_project” and put all your code in there.• Inside the folder “final_project” create another folder called “data”, and store the csv files in there.
+* Create a folder called “project” and put all the code in there.
+* Inside the folder “project” create another folder called “data”, and store the csv files in there.
-  ----

 * Have a project.py file, which will get the latest data, and run analysis on the latest data, and store the updated results in the results.json file.
-* Save the results.json file in the “final_project” folder
+* Save the results.json file in the “project” folder